yyexela/T-SHRED/README.md

 - `README.md`:
   - This file
 - `scripts`:
-  - Primary entry-point to training and evaluating a model.
+  - Contains the primary entry-point `main.py` to training and evaluating a model.
 - `slurms`:
   - Contains hyak slurm files for batch runs.
 - `src`: